MattBayliss/mattbayliss.github.io/_posts/2016-05-06-installing-hprm-service-api-on-windows-10.markdown

 categories: hprm, information-management
 excerpt_separator: <!--more-->
 ---
-I recently got a Microsoft Surface Pro 4 as my main development machine, and as such I wanted to install a *HPE* *RM* server, and also the Web Client and Service API.
-However, Windows 10 is not supported by *RM* 8.3, and so I received this message:
+I recently got a Microsoft Surface Pro 4 as my main development machine, and as such I wanted to install a <abbr title="Hewlett Packard Enterprise">HPE</abbr> <abbr title="Records Manager">RM</abbr> server, and also the Web Client and Service API.
+However, Windows 10 is not supported by RM 8.3, and so I received this message:
 ![Error message: HPE Records Manager Web Client x64 requires IIS7 to be installed on this computer](/images/160506_hprm_setup_error.png)

 I wasn't going to let that stop me!
 Here's what I did to get it working.

 <!--more-->

-**WARNING: Setting up *RM* 8.3 on Windows 10 is not supported by *HPE* (nor me by the way).
+**WARNING: Setting up RM 8.3 on Windows 10 is not supported by *HPE* (nor me by the way).
 That means you're on your own if something goes wrong.
 I'm doing this for development purposes only.**

 All you need to do is make a change in the registry to trick the HP RM installer into thinking you have a valid IIS version. -Please note that you modify the registry at your own risk.
 Do be careful-.
 Open RegEdit and navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\InetStp
 ![RegEdit screenshot of HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\InetStp](/images/160506_reg_InetStp.png)